LukaszMoskala/dreameextension/README.md

    - `aplay` arguments
    - valetudo config location
    - override options from valetudo config with env vars
+ - Dreame plays sound using `ogg123` (found in `/ava/script/mediad_script.sh`).
+Maybe switching to ogg to save space and transfer when sending sound over mqtt is a good idea, while also keeping ability to play WAV files with aplay.

 I may or may not be motivated enough to do anything from this list.
 If you are interested in some of said features, please open issue for that.
 And preferably also a pull request :)